-There is a certain poetry to newswriting that’s not readily apparent to its readers — and perhaps not even to its writers.
+There is a certain poetry to newswriting that’s not readily apparent to its readers — and perhaps not even to its practitioners.

 This derives in large part, I think, from the absurdity inherent in exchanging six to eight hours a day for six to eight hundred words a story which will be forgotten by next week.